Pipeline best practices

 If you must use Jenkins APIs in your build, the recommended approach is to create a minimal plugin in Java that implements a safe wrapper around the Jenkins API you want to access using Pipeline’s Step API.

-Using Jenkins APIs from a sandboxed Jenkinsfile directly means that you have probably had to whitelist methods that allow sandbox protections to be bypassed by anyone who can modify a Pipeline, which is a significant security risk.
-The whitelisted method is run as the System user, having overall admin permissions, which can lead to developers possessing higher permissions than intended.
+Using Jenkins APIs from a sandboxed Jenkinsfile directly means that you have probably had to allow methods that allow sandbox protections to be bypassed by anyone who can modify a Pipeline, which is a significant security risk.
+The allow method is run as the System user, having overall admin permissions, which can lead to developers possessing higher permissions than intended.

 An alternative would be to work around the calls being made, but if they must be done then it would be better to implement a Jenkins plugin which is able to gather the data needed.